HAMSTERS SOUTH AFRICA

-These things that most pet shops sell are completely unnecessary, an utter waste of money, and some are also potentially dangerous to your hamster’s health.
-Hamsters on a good diet do not need any such additives and most are not even interested in them for very long.
+These things that most pet shops sell are an utter waste of money, and some are also potentially dangerous!

-Once again, completely unnecessary for hamsters on a healthy diet, and potentially harmful.
+Completely unnecessary for hamsters on a healthy diet, and potentially harmful.
 Since no ingredients ever appear on the packaging, it is unknown as to what exactly is in these tonics.
 They even smell suspicious!
-Some brands also have a sweet fruity flavour & scent, which implies that there is sugar present and this would therefore be harmful to dwarf hamsters who are prone to diabetes.
+Some brands also have a sweet fruity flavour & scent, which implies that it is loaded with sugar and therefore harmful to dwarf hamsters that are prone to diabetes.

-It is cruel to force your hamster to consume these tonics since s/he will have no choice when thirsty!
-Some will even refuse to drink and would then suffer from dehydration.
+It is cruel to force your hamster to consume these tonics since he will have no choice when thirsty!
+Some will even refuse to drink and will then suffer from dehydration.

-Hamsters that are ill, ageing, pregnant or nursing can be given adequate additional vitamins and minerals via extra provision of specific fresh foods relating to the ailment or condition (see FOOD page for info on these conditions).
+Hamsters that are ill, ageing, pregnant or nursing can be given adequate additional vitamins and minerals via extra provision of specific fresh foods relating to the ailment or condition:

 NEVER!
 Salt is very dangerous for hamsters.

 Your hamster will obtain sufficient natural salt from its dry food mix and fresh foods.
-Supplying even an occasional lick from a block like this will be excessive salt, which puts strain on the kidneys, risking an early, painful death for the little one.
+Supplying even an occasional lick from a block like this will be excessive salt, which puts strain on the kidneys, risking an early painful death for your hamster.

 There is never a good reason to have a salt lick in the habby.

-While these can provide a small amount of calcium and gnawing properties, they are also unnecessary and potentially dangerous, since too much calcium will cause painful kidney stones that are not always treatable.
+You may think these are nice gnaw treats, but they are very dangerous!
+Too much calcium will cause painful kidney stones that are not always treatable.

-PLEASE AVOID THESE BLOCKS ...your hamster will receive enough minerals and vitamins, including calcium, from a natural nutritious diet.
-Rather provide safer, healthier food and gnawing alternatives (see "Treats" and Fresh Foods on the Food page).
+PLEASE AVOID THESE BLOCKS.
+Your hamster will receive adequate minerals and vitamins, including calcium, from a proper nutritious diet.
+Rather provide safer, healthier food and gnawing treats.

-There are many different types of water bottles available so there is much choice, but you will want one that holds at least 75ml of liquid.
-Mouse and Hamster bottles are the most recommended.
+There are many different types of water bottles available so there is much choice, but you will want one that holds at least 50ml of liquid.

 The SPOUT should be made of steel and must also have ball-bearing to assist proper water flow and cleanliness.